Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Abneesh Roy

 Congrats on great performance.
 My first question is on apart from Andhra market where you highlighted market share gains and very strong absolute performance.
-My question is which other markets either you have grown faster than the company average, which are the states and you have gained market share.
+My question is which other markets either you have grown faster than the company average, which other states and you have gained market share.
 So either of these where you think you have gained market share or clearly the growth is faster than the company average.

 Abhishek Khaitan